Laplace-Demon/CSC_51071_EP/td1/TD1_answer.md

 ```

 #### c)
-One generated concurrent history is stored in `history_counter.txt`.
+One generated concurrent history is stored in `history_counter.pdf`.

 ## Question5